 The District encourages foods offered on the school campus to meet or exceed the USDA Smart Snacks in School nutrition standards including those provided at celebrations and parties and classroom snacks brought by staff or family members.
 All food provided during the school day at celebrations and parties will be store bought/prepared.
-A list of non-food celebrations will be available to staff and family members on the district website.
+A list of non-food celebrations will be available to staff and family members.